 - Orale! – a Mexican-owned restaurant in Medellín with authentic Mexican food.

 Also, we included Orale! in our list of the best Mexican restaurants in Medellín.

 The Bottom Line: Orale! – Authentic Mexican Food in Laureles in Medellín

-Since it’s Mexican-owned, Orale! has some authentic and good Mexican food.
+Since it’s Mexican-owned, Orale! has some good Mexican food with some authentic Mexican dishes on the menu.
 In my experience, authentic Mexican food is difficult to find in the Medellin metro area.